-(To be completed by Parent/Guardian and Trained Designated School Personnel)
+(To Be Completed by Parent/Guardian and Trained Designated School Personnel)

-Schoo ol: Student ID#: Stude nt's Last Name: Stude nt's First Name: The H ome Language Survey (HLS) • Identifies a student whose home language is not English; and, Identifies a student who will be tested on the skills of listening, speaking, reading and writing in English because another language other than English is spoken at home.
-This in nformation cannot be used for immigration matters or reported to immigration authorities.
-Parents s/Guardians/Family Members: • The English proficiency test determines if your student needs a language support services program along with the regular education program.
+School : Student ID#: Studen t's Last Name: Studen t's First Name: The Ho ome Language Survey (HLS) 0 Identifies a student whose home language is not English; and, Identifies a student who will be tested on the skills of listening, speaking, reading and writing in English because another language other than English is spoken at home.
+This in formation cannot be used for immigration matters or reported to immigration authorities.
+Parent s/Guardians/Family Members: 0 0 0 The English proficiency test determines if your student needs a language support services program along with the regular education program.
 Your child is entitled to these language support services as a Civil Right.
-1. If the student was not born in the United States, what date was the student enrolled in a U.S. School?
-2. What was the first language the student learned to speak?
+You have the right for assistance to communicate in your language.
+Translation and interpretation shall be provided for, when appropriate and reasonable.
+Please see Jordan District Policy AS99.
+1. If the student was not born in the United States, what date was the student enrolled in a U.S. School:/ 2.
+What was the first language the student learned to speak?
 3. Which language does your child most frequently speak at home?
 4. Which language do adults in your home most frequently use when speaking with your child?
 5. Which language(s) does your child currently understand or speak?
-(Please do not include Dual Language Immersion Programs.)
-6. Does your family come from a refugee background?
+(Please do not include Dual Language Immersion Programs) 6.
+Does your family come from a refugee background?
 7. What language do you prefer for school-to-home information?
 8. Has this student fled from another country to resettle due to political, religious and/or social persecution?
 9. Do you, as a parent, work in agriculture, forestry, meat processing plants, dairy or fisheries, AND have moved to find temporary or seasonal work?